MC-ViViT: Multi-branch Classifier-ViViT to detect Mild Cognitive Impairment in older adults using facial videos: Related Work

 In the I-CONECT dataset, the number of samples with MCI is apparently more than that with NC.
 Thus, subjects labeled in MCI are easy samples, while those labeled in NC are hard ones.
 To emphasize and increase the weight of NC, we apply Focal Loss to address the Hard-Easy sample problem.

 Within each class, the number of frames from each video is unequal.
-In the I-CONECT videos, the interviewees with MCI may behave normal cognitive sometime or show the symptom of MCI in one second.
+This is particularly important as interviewees with MCI may behave cognitively normal sometimes or show the symptoms of MCI in other parts of the video.
 The proportion of normal and symptom parts is imbalanced and skewed too.
-For them, the normal acting parts are counted as negative samples, while the parts of MCI symptoms are positive samples.
-For subjects with NC, the definition of positive and negative samples is reversed.
-It is very important to draw a clear boundary between positive and negative samples instead of making them compact, even if classifying the normal sequence as NC decreases the prediction accuracy of subjects with MCI.
-In general, I-CONECT dataset has one inter-class imbalanced problem and two intra-class imbalanced problems.
+This can affect the accuracy of the final classification as we use majority voting to assign a video to MCI or NC based on the number of classified clips.

+In general, the I-CONECT dataset has one inter-class imbalanced problem and two intra-class imbalanced problems.
 Based on the above discussion, we aim to achieve both inter- and intra-class separation, which is different from the target of the aforementioned loss functions such as DDA~\citep{S2_4_5-DDA-Loss_2020}, WCL~\citep{S2_4_6-WCenter-Loss_2020}, and DACL~\citep{S2_4_7-DACL_2021}.
 To avoid suboptimal performance, after comprehensive thought, we are inclined to use the Adaptive Correlation (AD-CORRE) loss~\citep{S2_4_17-Adcorr_2022} to solve the Positive-Negative sample problem.